QRamadan/MBFair/README.md

-# Analyzing Individual Fairness by Incorporating System Design Models
+# Analyzing Individual Fairness based on System Design Models

 In this file, we present the artifact used in our paper.
 The submission includes:
 * the *UMLfair profile*.